hofcsabaGit/MatchWaders/README.md

 ## Implementation

-- Clone this repository.
 - Develop as you would do in a normal project.
 - Do not use copyright/third party libraries.
-- Upload this project to a public or private repository in your account and invite [Bullrich](http://github.com/bullrich/) to it.
+- Upload this project to a public or private repository in your account

 ## Delivery

 ### Before implementation

 - Split the requirements into sub tasks and estimate the time it would take for each one.
-- Inform  <javier.bullrich@innerspace.eu> about the estimations.
-- Optionally, contact Javier Bullrich for requirements clarification.

 ### Implementation